msuefishlab/shinyorthologs/README.md

     sudo apt install r-base-core postgresql libpq-dev postgresql-contrib

-Install R dependencies, use install.sh
+Install R dependencies, use devtools

-    ./install.sh
+    devtools::install_deps()

 ## Load data

-Then configure data locations in [create.sql](https://github.com/msuefishlab/shinyorthologs/blob/master/test/data/create.sql)

-Load the data into the database with `psql -d shinyorthologs < create.sql` or similar
+The tests/data directory contains an example dataset that can be loaded

+If you data is in this format then you can use the create.sql, load_fasta.sh, load_expression.sh, and load.sh scripts, copy these into your own data directory, then run

+    ./load.sh yourdbname

+Then copy sample_config.json to config.json and enter the parameters appropriately

 ## Usage

-The library is intended to be installed via bioconductor or a similar package manager, so starting the server involves including the library and calling the `shinyorthologs()` function
+After loading the data, run

     shiny::runApp()

-or simply put the app directory in a directory serving other shiny apps for the conventional shiny server installation
+or simply put the shinyorthologs application directory in the shiny-server webapps directory.